Nina Paley

 Nina Carolyn Paley (born May 3, 1968) is an American cartoonist, animator, and free culture activist.
 She was the artist and often the writer of the comic strips Nina's Adventures and Fluff, after which she worked primarily in animation.
 She is perhaps best known for creating the 2008 animated feature film Sita Sings the Blues, based on the Ramayana, with parallels to her personal life.
 In 2018, she completed her second animated feature, Seder-Masochism, a retelling of the Book of Exodus as patriarchy emerging from goddess worship.

 Paley distributes much of her work, including Nina’s Adventures, Fluff, and all the original work in Sita Sings The Blues, under a copyleft license.

+Since January 2021, Paley runs the gender critical podcast Heterodorx with Corinna Cohn.

 Early life

 Paley was born in Urbana, Illinois, the daughter of Jean (Passovoy) and Hiram Paley.
 Her family was Jewish.
 Her father was a mathematics professor at the University of Illinois and was mayor of Urbana for a term in the early 1970s.

 She attended local elementary and high schools, graduating from University High School in 1986.
 She illustrated a "History of the North Pole" comic in collaboration with University High School history teacher Chris Butler, and attended the University of Illinois, studying art for two years before dropping out.
 While in college, her comic "Joyride" ran in The Daily Illini newspaper.